-As discussed in the Policy Context section, AB 97 would prohibit a deductible from being applied to insulin prescriptions.
-Other cost sharing (copayments, coinsurance) would still be permitted.
-Additional information on the management of diabetes and insulin cost sharing is included in the Error!
-Reference s ource not found. section.
+As discussed in the Policy Context section, SB 473 would limit cost sharing (copayment, coinsurance, or deductible) for insulin to \$50 for a 30-day supply and no more than \$100 per month total, regardless of the amount or type of insulin prescribed.
+Additional information on the management of diabetes and insulin cost sharing is included in the Background section.
 The medical effectiveness review summarizes findings from evidence47 on the effects of cost sharing on insulin use and adherence for patients with diabetes (type 1 diabetes mellitus [T1DM], type 2 diabetes mellitus [T2DM], and gestational diabetes [GDM]) and how insulin treatment adherence affects the management of diabetes.